-8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart
+8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: Nutrisystem

-Here’s how to beat any weight loss challenge you’ll face:
+Here’s how to beat any quick weight loss challenge you’ll face:

-- Follow the FreshStart Week 1 Tracker first!
-Your first week is designed to help you lose weight fast, which is great motivation, but it won’t happen if you’re not following the right tracker!
+- Follow the Week 1 Guide first!
+Your first seven days are a One-Week Reboot designed to help you lose weight fast,* which is great weight loss motivation.
+However, it won’t happen if you’re not following the right tracker.

-- Check out this helpful article: Everything You Need to Know About Your First Week of FreshStart >
+- Check out this helpful article: Everything You Need to Know About Your First Week of Nutrisystem>

 - Still confused?
 Contact a Nutrisystem weight loss counselor by phone or via chat to help you sort it out.